GNNLens: A Visual Analytics Approach for Prediction Error Diagnosis of Graph Neural Networks: GNNLens

 To further facilitate the convenient exploration of the reasons for errors, we design a node glyph to encode a group of node-level metrics.
 The experts commented that they are interested in the \textit{ground truth label}, and the \textit{predictions of the GNN, GNNWUF, and MLP models}.
 Combining the four metrics, they are able to investigate the potential error types of the nodes.
 As shown in Fig.~\ref{Fig.alternative_design_graph_view}, the glyph designed to present the node-level metrics is similar to the design used in the Projection View.
 A legend for the glyph is also displayed at the corner of the Graph View as an easy reference for users.

 The set of nodes selected in the Parallel Sets View or the Projection View is highlighted in the Graph View.
 Users can hover a node in the Graph View, which will be further highlighted with the radius doubled.
-The Graph View allows users to quickly check any interesting neighboring nodes. \zhihua{}{Users can also switch to the ``Extended'' mode, which would further highlight the one-hop or two-hop neighbors of selected nodes, enabling users to explore different hops of neighborhood nodes.} \zhihua{}{An overview of the graph is displayed in the bottom right-hand corner to support users navigating the graph.
+The Graph View allows users to quickly check any interesting neighboring nodes. \mzhihua{}{Users can also switch to the ``Subgraph'' mode.
+It will display the one-hop and two-hop neighbors of selected nodes, enabling users to explore different hops of neighborhood nodes.
+Users can visualize the specific subgraphs on their own and can explore them by changing the ``Subgraph'' options.
+For example, generated subgraphs from GNN explainability methods such as GNNExplainer~\cite{ying2019gnnexplainer} can be loaded into the system for exploration.
+Please check Appendix B for more details.} An overview of the graph is displayed in the bottom right-hand corner to support users navigating the graph.
 Users can click the specific position in the overview to navigate the displayed area of the graph.
-Users can choose to filter out the unfocused nodes to accelerate the rendering and reduce the visual clutter in the graph.} To investigate the node features and \textit{most similar features of training nodes}, users can click on the nodes of interest in the Graph View and further explore the node-level features in the Feature Matrix View.
+Users can choose to filter out the unfocused nodes to accelerate the rendering and reduce the visual clutter in the graph.
+To investigate the node features and \textit{most similar features of training nodes}, users can click on the nodes of interest in the Graph View and further explore the node-level features in the Feature Matrix View.